jongpie/NebulaLogger/docs/apex/Logger-Engine/ComponentLogger.md

 ###### `stack` → `String`

+`DEPRECATED` This property is no longer used, and will be removed in a future release.
 The JavaScript stack trace from when the log entry was created

 ###### `tags` → `List<String>`